vxsh4d0w/Interactive-Info-Sharing/README.md

 ```
 ### Insert the IoC

-The first option requires you to single out main details as title, description author and source file of your IoC.
+The first option, that will run the main script [CS_build_stix](CS_build_stix.py) requires you to single out main details as title, description author and source file of your IoC.
 Here below what will be displayed:

 ```
 Insert Title Ioc:Title Example